neomutt/flatcap-brain-dump/doc/reorg4.md

 They helpfully decide to try to fix the problem, so they:
 - Create a Pull-Request for the website -- WRONG
 - They find the DocBook source in the code repo -- WRONG, it's not there
-- Are told that they need to edit `init.h` -- Source code!
+- Are told that they need to edit `mutt_config.c` -- Source code!

 This isn't good enough.